lloydk/dotfiles/README.md

 # dotfiles
-Configurationand setup files for Ubuntu
+Configuration and setup files for setting up an Ubuntu development machine